Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 3 - Variables.md

 # Introduction to Variables

 When coding, you will often need to store values and access them later.
-For example, you might want to track the number of coins collected in a run or the number of times you've defeated a specific enemy.
+For example, you might want to track the total number of coins collected in a run or the number of times you've defeated a specific enemy.
 This is where variables come on!

 A **variable** is a named object that stores a value.
 Declaring (creating) a variable in Lua is straightforward.